Swirl Flap Removal

 DTC Codes Related to Swirl Flap:

-Malfunctioning swirl flaps often trigger DTCs (Diagnostic Trouble Codes) related to airflow and intake system performance.
+Malfunctioning swirl flaps often trigger DTCs and engine check light (Diagnostic Trouble Codes) related to airflow and intake system.
 Common DTCs include:

 - P2015: Intake manifold runner position sensor/switch circuit range/performance.